JohnPClark27/CIS320-Symvan-AI/README.md

 - AI: Few shot method used to help enhance user experience

 # Setup
+Please follow the steps defined in the /SETUP.md file.

 # Contribution Guidelines
 Feel free to contribute any bug reports, requests, or improvements!